-- DeFi focuses on developing alternative financial service to the traditional, centralized finance system
+- DeFi focuses on developing alternative financial services to the traditional, centralized finance system.

-- DeFi enables financial operations between users without the need for intermediation from a central authority or another third-party entity
+- DeFi enables financial operations between users without intermediation from a central authority or another third-party entity.

-- DeFi projects support various financial use cases like asset management, borrowing and lending money, margin trading, as well as increasing passive income, among others
+- DeFi projects support various financial use cases like asset management, borrowing and lending money, margin trading, and increasing passive income.

 What is DeFi?

-The best way to describe Decentralized Finance (DeFi) and its works are to understand its rival and potentially future predecessor, centralized finance.
+The best way to describe Decentralized Finance (DeFi) and its works is to understand its rival and potentially future predecessor, centralized finance.

-Also known as the traditional economic model, centralized finance (CeFi) is a financial ecosystem that includes all the legal, financial operations such as banking, loans, interest rates, derivatives, trading, budgeting, and asset ownership.
+Also known as the traditional economic model, centralized finance (CeFi) is a financial ecosystem that includes all the legal and financial operations such as banking, loans, interest rates, derivatives, trading, budgeting, and asset ownership.

 All of these financial instruments have a central point of convergence.
-This radial point is usually a bank, a governmental institution, a company, or any other third-party entity that claims full custody and governance over the operations.
+This radial point is usually a bank, a governmental institution, a company, or another third-party entity that claims full custody and governance over the operations.

-These centralized financial institutions act as an intermediary in any financial enterprise you may have, whether trading assets, borrowing, or lending money.
-They have been in control for centuries, dictating transaction times and fees, interest rates, and commissions on asset trading and ownership.
+These centralized financial institutions act as an intermediary in any economic enterprise you may have, whether trading assets, borrowing, or lending money.
+They have been in control for centuries, dictating transaction times and fees, interest rates, asset trading, and ownership commissions.

 The definition of decentralized finance should be easier to grasp now.